Porter's five forces analysis

-Porter's Five Forces Framework is a method of analysing the operating environment of a competition of a business.
-It draws from industrial organization (IO) economics to derive five forces that determine the competitive intensity and, therefore, the attractiveness (or lack thereof) of an industry in terms of its profitability.
-An "unattractive" industry is one in which the effect of these five forces reduces overall profitability.
-The most unattractive industry would be one approaching "pure competition", in which available profits for all firms are driven to normal profit levels.
-The five-forces perspective is associated with its originator, Michael E. Porter of Harvard University.
+Porter's Five Forces Framework is a method of analysing the competitive environment of a business.
+It is rooted in industrial organization economics and identifies five forces that determine the competitive intensity and, consequently, the attractiveness or unattractiveness of an industry with respect to its profitability.
+An "unattractive" industry is one in which these forces collectively limit the potential for above-normal profits.
+The most unattractive industry structure would approach that of pure competition, in which available profits for all firms are reduced to normal profit levels.

+The five-forces perspective is associated with its originator, Michael E. Porter of Harvard Business School.
 This framework was first published in Harvard Business Review in 1979.